 - Organic dairy cows and organic egg chickens will eventually be killed for meat in most cases.

-- There are no rules surrounding how an organic animal can be killed - meaning a producer, organic or otherwise may kill livestock pretty much any way they prefer, including head beating, boiling alive, shooting and more.
+- There are no rules surrounding how an organic animal can be killed -- meaning a producer, organic or otherwise, may kill livestock pretty much any way they prefer, including head beating, boiling alive, shooting and more.

 The Selling Point?

-There are clear benefits to organic livestock production for humans, such as fewer chemicals, pesticides, antibiotics, hormones, conservation of fossil fuels and water to name a few.
+There are clear benefits to organic livestock production for humans, such as fewer chemicals, pesticides, antibiotics, hormones, and conservation of fossil fuels and water to name a few.
 However, in most cases, organic production is not much better for animal welfare than conventional production.

 Keep in mind that most animal advocates don't accept that organic is humane in terms of animal treatment.
-Because of this, using humane treatment of livestock as a selling point for organic meat, dairy or eggs can seriously backfire on you.
-Especially as consumers become savvy about food production methods and what labels really mean.
+Because of this, using humane treatment of livestock as a selling point for organic meat, dairy or eggs can seriously backfire on you, especially as consumers become savvy about food production methods and what labels really mean.

-In general, organic livestock producers should focus on other organic selling points that do not involve animal rights unless you're running a dairy or egg operation (not meat) and can clearly prove that your operation goes far above and beyond NOP livestock practice standards.
+In general, organic livestock producers should focus on other organic selling points that do not involve animal rights, unless you're running a dairy or egg operation (not meat) and can clearly prove that your operation goes far above and beyond NOP livestock practice standards.
 Lastly, if you're an aspiring organic producer with animal welfare in mind, it's best to stick to organic crops, not livestock, at least until the NOP improves their organic livestock standards.